maprpartners/citibike/README.md

-# Citibike Demo with MapR Data Fabric for K8s
+# Citibike Demo with MapR Data Fabric for K8s on AWS Elastice Kubernetes Service (EKS)

 Step 1: Create an EKS cluster by following this instruction